msihorg/srp-food-sodium/README.md

 # srp-food-sodium
-measure and verify sodium in food
+Measure and verify sodium in food.
+A program of Student Research Projects.